elvinlimpin/c11-chatgpt/README.md

 ### Using the import

 Import the openai package using the following lines on a js file.
 ```
 import OpenAI from "openai"

 const openai = new OpenAI()
 ```
+The above code is only an illustration--no need to use the above code for this tutorial.

 [[Back to top](#ai-coding-assistant)]

 ## Exercise 1